Learn all you need to know about how to slice on Cricut including how to slice a shape in half, how to slice out words, and how to slice on iPad.

 I used the slicing tool when cutting out the words Mom 2014 of the Minnie Mouse head so that the pink color of the shirt showed through.
 I also used it to create my son’s Zooming into 4th Grade shirt with Infusible Ink.

-The first thing you’ll need to do in CDS is to find the image or shape you want the name or text sliced out of.
+The first thing you’ll need to do in CDS is to find the image, cut file, or shape you want the name or text sliced out of.
 For this example, I inserted a heart.

 Then insert a text box and type the word you want, I typed Emma.
 Position or use the Alignment drop-down menu to center the name and the heart.